Skip to Content

 • Now thoroughly rinse the vegetables under cold running water to remove any excess salt.
 Take time to do this and ensure the salt has been completely rinsed off.

-• Blend the cornflour, turmeric, mustard powder, mustard seeds, cumin and coriander to a smooth paste with a little of the vinegar.
+• Place the cornflour, turmeric, mustard powder, mustard seeds, cumin and coriander onto a bowl with a little of the vinegar, and stir well to form a paste.

 • Place the remaining vinegar into a saucepan with the sugar and honey and bring to the boil.

 • Pour a little of the hot vinegar over the blended spice paste, stir well and return this paste to the pan.
-Bring gently to the boil and boil for 3–4 minutes to allow the spices to release their flavours into the thickening sauce.
+Gently bring to a boil and boil for 3–4 minutes to allow the spices to release their flavours into the sauce.

 • Remove the pan from the heat and carefully fold the well-drained vegetables into the hot, spicy sauce.